Dark-eyed Junco

 Image by Jack Bulmer from Pixabay

-Many people have a hard time telling the difference between catbirds and dark-eyed juncos.
-The Gray Catbird is slightly bigger, and differ in coloration.
-Catbirds have an almost all gray plumage, whereas the junco has a gray upper body and a white belly.
-Another way to tell them apart is by looking at their bills: catbirds have long black thick bills, while the junco has short and thick pink seed cracking bills.
+Distinguishing between catbirds and dark-eyed juncos can be challenging for many people.
+However, there are some key differences to keep in mind.
+The Gray Catbird is slightly larger than the junco and has a different coloration.
+While catbirds have almost entirely gray plumage, juncos have a gray upper body and a white belly.
+Another way to tell them apart is by looking at their bills: catbirds have long, black, thick bills, while juncos have short, thick, pink seed-cracking bills.

-The Gray Catbird’s habitat includes thickets, woodlands, scrubby fields, and suburban gardens with mature trees nearby.
-Dark-eyed Juncos typically prefer more heavily forested areas and are found in coniferous forests.
+The Gray Catbird’s preferred habitat includes thickets, woodlands, scrubby fields, and suburban gardens with mature trees nearby.
+They are well adapted to these environments and can often be seen darting in and out of the underbrush.
+In contrast, Dark-eyed Juncos typically prefer more heavily forested areas, particularly coniferous forests, where they can easily forage for seeds and other food sources.

 Northern Mockingbird